Hope Eliza Remembering the Nintendo DS

 Now this is game is a little harder to come by, I’m yet to find anyone else that knows about this game let alone has played it!
-I randomly came across it whilst in a Sainsburys supermarket of all places, right?!
-And if I hadn’t I probably wouldn’t have ever heard of it.
-I understand how weird this is going to sound but I feel like in another universe I’m supposed to become a surgeon or something similar because I have a real fascination with the medical field, I’m a fan of shows like Scrubs and Grey’s Anatomy and games like Life Signs and Trauma Centre however on this timeline, I don’t think I’m cut out to be a surgeon, I’m not great under pressure and I’ve never been good at academic subjects like maths or science, not great qualities for a surgeon!
+I randomly came across it whilst in a supermarket of all places.
+If I hadn’t, I probably wouldn’t have ever heard of it.
+I understand how weird this is going to sound but I feel like in another universe I’m supposed to become a surgeon or something similar because I have a real fascination with the medical field, I’m a fan of shows like Scrubs and Grey’s Anatomy and games like Life Signs and Trauma Centre.
 So games like this allow me to pretend for a few hours that I really am a surgical intern at a hospital!
 The game was basically a point and click Manga game where you were rushed into surgery at any minute where you’d have to perform operations using the touch screen, it was really fun!
 I must have played it around 5 or 6 times over now, if anyone else has played this game, let me know!
 I can’t be the only one.

 Animal Crossing – Wild World

-I know, I know.
-Who DIDN’T see this one coming, I’ve already expressed my love for the Animal Crossing franchise on NOWO and on my own blog so no need to go into that again here, just to recap for those who haven’t read either of those posts; Wild World was my introduction to the series and 10 years on I’m still playing every Animal Crossing game that comes out!
+I know, I know, Who DIDN’T see this one coming?!
+I’ve already expressed my love for the Animal Crossing franchise on NOWO and on my own blog so no need to go into that again here.
+Just to recap for those who haven’t read either of those posts; Wild World was my introduction to the series and 10 years on I’m still playing every Animal Crossing game that comes out!
 It really was my childhood, I used to check the game literally every day even if it was just for a few minutes as the game works on a 24-hour clock so there were different things happening in game every day, I obviously had a lot more free time back then.
-It was also the first game experience I had where I could connect with others to investigate their town which would be developed and set up differently to mine and exchange items, etc. it really was my highest priority at 10 years old, that and my Nintendogs!
+It was also the first game experience I had where I could connect with others to investigate their town. it really was my highest priority at 10 years old, that and my Nintendogs!

 Pawly Pets My Vet Practice

-Scooby-Doo was a beloved cartoon for me as a kid so of course I had a DS game of it!
-I also had Scooby-Doo and the Cyber Chase on PS1 and THAT is an amazing game, well it was to me anyway!
-I haven’t played this game in a while so I don’t remember too much about it but it’s sitting in front of me right now so I’ll have a replay a bit later, I remember there being different levels/areas though and you had to find clues, collect Scooby Snacks, set traps and unmask the bad guys I think?
-I remember there being different outfits that did different things and you could switch between them for different abilities to help you explore and find clues, I swear it was really good fun, my memory just isn’t co-operating this far into the list, I used up all my brain power reminiscing about Nintendogs!
+Scooby-Doo was a beloved cartoon for me as a kid so of course I had a DS game of it.
+I also had Scooby-Doo and the Cyber Chase on PS1 and THAT is an amazing game.
+I remember there being different levels/areas where you had to find clues, collect Scooby Snacks, set traps and unmask the bad guys.
+There were also different outfits that if you switched between them would give you different abilities to help you explore and find clues.
 It was basically a standard puzzle platformer, my favourite genre!
-I believe they released this game on multiple consoles but I’ve only ever played it on DS, given the choice now I probably would have steered clear of the DS release as they tend to size the game down and it’s usually not as cool as it is on the other bigger consoles, good thing I have childhood nostalgia keeping this game cool to me!
+I believe they released this game on multiple consoles but I’ve only ever played it on DS.
+Given the choice now I probably would have steered clear of the DS release as they tend to size the game down and it’s usually not as cool as it is on the other bigger consoles, good thing I have childhood nostalgia keeping this game cool to me!